jamesscottbrown/covidreports/README.md

 # COVID Report indexes

-This repository files contain files indexing reports influencing documents informing the UK Government's COVID-19 policy.
+This repository files contain files indexing reports informing the UK Government's COVID-19 policy.

 The indexed files are obtained from: